-Here was my 3-step plan to attack the email monster:
+Here was my three step plan to attack the email monster:

-- Check Once – ideally only read email once, toward the end of each day.
-If reading emails more, at least deal or snooze them to not constantly re-read them.
+- Check Once: Ideally only read email once, toward the end of each day.
+If I read emails more, at least deal or snooze them to not constantly re-read them.

 What I Actually Did

 Almost.
 I probably shouldn’t have done it, but I scanned through the emails still in my inbox from October through December to see if there were any I should deal with before archiving 2014.
 Realistically, I probably shouldn’t have even looked—but a number of those are still in my inbox.
 Having said that, my inbox is nowhere near as daunting as it once was.